Sort by:

 Watering: Water more during the spring and summer, reducing the amount in the fall and giving very little during the winter.
 ALWAYS allow your cactus to dry out completely between waterings.

-Pet Safe: Non-toxic but spines can cause injury
+Pet Safe: Yes, non toxic but spines can be hazardous.

 Care: Easy